Project

 properties file in /var/rudder/share/<node-id>/rules/cfengine-community/properties.d not being picked up by node

-Added by Hamlyn Mootoo about 7 years ago.
-Updated about 7 years ago.
+Added by Hamlyn Mootoo over 7 years ago.
+Updated over 7 years ago.

 Status: